-Notified suspected cases of diphtheria 1 January 2024 and 23 February 2025 individuals with suspected diphtheria, and included Streptococcus pyogenes, Corynebacterium spp NOT diphtheriae, Ludwig's angina, retrobulbar abscess or respiratory viruses including SARS-CoV-2.
+Notified suspected cases of diphtheria 1 January 2024 - 2 March 2025

+From 1 January 2024 to 2 March 2025, 200 individuals have been reported as suspected diphtheria cases and tested negative for toxigenic C. diphtheriae.
+Alternate diagnoses became available for some of the individuals with suspected diphtheria, and included Streptococcus pyogenes, Corynebacterium spp NOT diphtheriae, Ludwig's angina, retrobulbar abscess or respiratory viruses including SARS-CoV-2.